Goncalves95/rainbow_Devs/README.md

 In this section, we will briefly discuss how our team addressed the applicable criteria:

 - 🏳️‍🌈 The project demonstrates an impact on the LGBTQIA+ community

+The project has useful links and information for the LGBTQIA+ community.

 - 🏳️‍🌈 The project is realistic and has real world value

+The project has links to real organisations and has accurate information.

 - 🏳️‍🌈 The project has excellent design and layout

+The design is very colorful and uses the colors from the rainbow flag.

 - 🏳️‍🌈 The project is presented to the judges in a professional manner

 - 🏳️‍🌈 The project demonstrates innovation and creativity

 # ABOUT SUBMISSION